Sara Warner MBACP Humanistic Integrative Counsellor

 I have also worked as an NHS Health Coach, taught yoga for over 15 years and am on the professional register of the British Association of Counselling and Psychotherapy.

-I have specialist training and experience in working with ex-boarders and people who have had difficult childhoods.
+I have specialist training and experience in working with ex-boarders, people who have had difficult childhoods and family estrangement.

 I am always happy to have a brief initial conversation on the telephone or answer any questions by email.
 All calls and messages are confidential.